Aberdour Shinty Club

 Aberdour Shinty Club is a shinty club which plays in Aberdour, Fife, Scotland.
 It is the only senior Shinty Club in Fife and was founded in 2001.
-In 2011, the club entered two teams into senior competition.
-Its first team competing in Marine Harvest National Division, and its second team in South Division Two.
+In 2011, the club entered two teams into senior competition, its first team competing in the National Division, and its second team in South Division Two.

 Early history

 Although shinty has an historical presence in Fife, it has not tended to be a hotbed of the game in recent times.

 Jamieson records that the old name of shinty in Fife was "carrick", and that it was "still used in the eastern part of that county" in 1825.

 However, the sport was played in Glenrothes in the 1970s and early 1980s, in Dunfermline in the early 1990s and St. Andrews University has had a team made up of students since the late 1960s.
 However, Aberdour is the first club to take a longer-term view of the sport in the Kingdom and have developed a strong junior setup to support the development of the senior team.

 It was established in 2001 as a junior side by local Sports Science student Lisa Norman as part of a project at University and within a few years had successful teams playing at all levels from Under 10 to Under 17.